Zynsss/Rtawahist-Public/README.md

 # ZynsMusicBotProjectV2
-A music bot created by Discord.js v14 and node.js
+A music bot created using Discord.js v14 and node.js